X-ray Magnetic Circular Dichroism in Altermagnetic $\alpha$-MnTe

+In the absence of the relativistic spin-orbit coupling (SOC), collinear magnets have the combined ${\cal C}_2^S\cal{T}$ symmetry, where $C_2^S$ is the spin-space rotation around an axis perpendicular to the ordered moments.
+This symmetry together with the invariance of the Hall vector ${\bf h}$ under an arbitrary spin-space rotation make ${\bf h}$ vanish in the absence of SOC.
 In relativistic physics, the real space and the spin space are coupled eliminating pure spin rotations as well as the ${\cal C}_2^S\cal{T}$ spin-space symmetry.
-In ferromagnets, the Hall vector is then always allowed in the presence of SOC because both the magnetization and the Hall vector transform as $\cal{T}$-odd axial vectors \cite{Smejkal22}.
+In ferromagnets, the Hall vector is always allowed in the presence of SOC because both the magnetization and the Hall vector transform as $\cal{T}$-odd axial vectors \cite{Smejkal22}.

-In altermagnets, the symmetry lowering by SOC also enables the presence of the Hall vector, but not necessarily for all directions of the N\'eel vector.
-This is because the N\'eel vector may or may not transform as a $\cal{T}$-odd axial vector, depending on its crystal direction \cite{Smejkal22}.
-In the latter case, the relativistic symmetry lowering may not be sufficient to allow for the $\cal{T}$-odd axial Hall vector \cite{Smejkal22a,Smejkal22}.
-This highlights the distinct phenomenology of AHE and XMCD in altermagnets compared to ferromagnets.
+In altermagnets, the symmetry lowering by SOC also enables the presence of the Hall vector, but not necessarily for all directions of the N\'eel vector \cite{Smejkal22}.

 We now proceed to the analysis of the XMCD in MnTe.
 A schematic crystal of \amt with NiAs structure (crystallographic space group $P6_3/mmc$ \#194 \cite{villars}) is shown in Fig.~\ref{fig:geometry}.
 The magnetic moments on Mn have a parallel alignment within the $c$-planes and an antiparallel alignment between the planes.
-The face-sharing Te octahedra surrounding the Mn atoms break the translation or inversion symmetry connecting the opposite-spin sublattices, but allow a non-symmorphic six-fold screw rotation ${\cal C}_{6}^Rt_{\sfrac{1}{2}}$ to connect them \cite{Smejkal22,Betancourt23} rendering \amt an altermagnet.
+The face-sharing Te octahedra surrounding the Mn atoms break the translation or inversion symmetry connecting the opposite-spin sublattices, but allow a non-symmorphic six-fold screw rotation $\mathcal{C}_{6}^Rt_{\sfrac{1}{2}}$ to connect them \cite{Smejkal22,Betancourt23} rendering \amt an altermagnet.
+The magnetocrystalline anisotropy together with the crystal symmetry define six easy-axis orientations of the N\'eel vector $\bL=\bbm_A-\bbm_B$, with $\bbm_A$ and $\bbm_B$ being the sublattice moments, which lie in the $c$-plane~\cite{Kriegner2017,Betancourt23}.
+The easy axes form two triples $[1\bar{1}00]$, $[01\bar{1}0]$, $[\bar{1}010]$ and $[\bar{1}100]$, $[0\bar{1}10]$, $[10\bar{1}0]$.
+We label them with even and odd integers, respectively, in Fig.~\ref{fig:xmcd}c.
+The states within the triples are related by ${\cal C}_3$ rotations about the $c$-axis, while the mapping between the triples is provided by the time reversal $\mathcal{T}$.
+Relativistic symmetry for these orientations of $\bL$ allows finite net magnetization $\bbm_A+\bbm_B=\bbm\parallel c$, due to canting of $\bbm_A$ and $\bbm_B$ towards the $c$-axis.
+The symmetry implies that $\bbm$ has the same sign within the triples, but opposite between them.
+The magnitude $|{\bf m}|$ was experimentally determined to be extremely small (below $10^{-4}\,\mu_B$ per Mn atom in bulk \amt~\cite{Kluczyk23} and around $10^{-3}\,\mu_B$ in the present thin-film epilayers).